TrueDarkness/soldakmods/droxoperative2/README.md

 A file to be placed and run on your save folder (%LocalAppData%\DroxOperative2\User\chars) to remove all sectors (.map and .wld files) and log files as well.

-The game keeps all your won/lost/abandoned sectors for no reason.
+The game keeps all your won/lost/abandoned sectors for no reason, and deleting them in-game isn't really practical.